kostyfisik/PKM-sync-template/notes/chore.md

 - [[chore.pkm.limitations]] for usage guidelines.
 - [[chore.pkm.settings]] my settings on top of required minimum.

+# Objective

+The objective is to create a durable note-taking system that is designed to last.
+In order to achieve this, I would like to organize my notes in a way that allows me to use them in multiple personal knowledge management (PKM) programs at the same time, or with minimal effort required to switch between programs.

 # Rational

 I am looking for a note-taking solution that is future-proof, portable, and convenient.
-While traditional paper notes are not portable or convenient as they accumulate, I have found that using a computer system is more robust.
-Howeverver, over the years, I have experienced losses as computer systems evolve and vendors come and go.
+Traditional paper notes are not portable or convenient as they accumulate, so I have found that using a computer system is more robust.
+However, over the years, I have experienced losses as computer systems evolve and vendors come and go.
 Therefore, I have chosen plain text formats like Markdown or LaTeX for my computer note format.
 These formats are easy to use, maintain, and have been around for decades.
 Text files do not rely on any specific vendor's services, and they can be easily backed up and synced across devices, including the cloud.
-Plain text files can be accessed and navigated with minimal or no specialized software.
+Plain text files can be accessed and navigated with minimal or no specialized software, they are also friendly to version control systems like Git.
 However, having specialized software for personal knowledge management (PKM) adds convenience, so I would like to have one.